webmd-health-services/Carbon/about_Carbon.md

 # Carbon

-Carbon is a PowerShell module for automating the configuration of computers running Windows 2008, 2008 RS and 7.

 Carbon is a DevOps PowerShell module for automating the configuration of Windows 2008, Windows 2008 R2, 7, 2012, and 2012 R2 computers.
 Carbon can configure and manage:

  * Local users and groups